American Dream Pizza: Closure and revival

 The Portland restaurant closed in July 2024, after operating for approximately 40 years.

-In 2025, a new pizzeria called The Original Dream is slated to operate in the same Portland space that had housed American Dream.
-The Oregonian described the launch of The Original Dream as a "revival" of American Dream, started by "fans" of the former business who "will attempt to replicate the pizza and old-school vibes that made the original restaurant a lasting hit".
-Amy and Daniel Northrop promised to keep American Dream's recipes and "signature" braided crust the same but were required to operate under a different name because of the separately owned Corvallis restaurant.
+In June 2025, a new pizzeria called The Original Dream opened in the same Portland space that had housed American Dream.
+The Oregonian had described the launch of The Original Dream as a "revival" of American Dream, started by "fans" of the former business who wanted to replicate the restaurant's pizza and atmosphere.
+Amy and Daniel Northrop, along with Chris Pfeiffer, kept American Dream's recipes and braided crust but were required to operate under a different name because of the separately owned Corvallis restaurant.

 Reception

 In Willamette Weeks 2024 overview of five "Old Portland pizza parlors that feed the stomach and the soul", Bennett Campbell Ferguson recommend the calzones and wrote, "Judged by dough alone, American Dream is legendary.
 The braided, garlicky crust is perfect for slices, pies and calzones—and thick enough to support the famously heavy layers of sauce and cheese.
 The scrumptiousness of the pizza is matched only by the gloriously gaudy décor: walls of pizza boxes covered in customers’ colorful illustrations."